sacha-epita/mpu6050_kalman/README.md

      - package `mingw-w64-x86_64-make`
      - [Git](https://git-scm.com/download/win)

- - For Linux you will need to find the package name related to your installation (see a link [here](https://pkgs.org/)):
+ - For Linux you will need to find package name related to your installation
     - package **arm-none-eabi-gcc**
     - package **stlink**
     - package **make**
     -
-# Explanation of terms
+# Therms explanation

 ## IMUs

 An [IMUs (Inertial Measurement Unit)](https://en.wikipedia.org/wiki/Inertial_measurement_unit) is a sensor that measures the body's applied force, rotation rate and orientation.
 It's a major component in all attitude control systems (aircraft, rockets, missiles).

-The one we will use is a [MEMS (Micro-ElectroMechanical Systems)](https://en.wikipedia.org/wiki/MEMS),they are microscopic devices that use the same production mechanism as semiconductors.
+The one we will use is a [MEMS (Micro-ElectroMechanical Systems)](https://en.wikipedia.org/wiki/MEMS),they are microscopic device that use the same production mechanism as semiconductors.
 Those sensor are smartphone grade thus small, light and low power consumption.
 They still have sufficient accuracy for every day product.